A new study has found that the later it is, the more likely people are to have weird dreams.

 The average number of dreams that each participant recorded across the eight “awakenings” was about five.

-The wee hours are rife with weird dreams
+The wee hours are rife with really weird dreams

 Bizarre dream images, new dream theories